salsify/offline-sort/README.md

 The size of the chunks and the strategy for serializing and deserializing the data are configurable.
 The gem comes with builtin strategies for `Marshal`, `MessagePack` and `YAML`.

+The development of this gem is documented in this [post](http://blog.salsify.com/engineering/ruby-scalable-offline-sort) from the Salsify Engineering Blog.

 ## Installation

 Add this line to your application's Gemfile: